 07 — Feeding Frenzy¶

-A complex simulation with multiple interacting systems and job-based processing.
+A multi-system simulation with job-based processing.
 Fish hunt meals, grow when they eat, and shrink from starvation.

 Fish swim toward meals.
-When a fish reaches a meal, it consumes it, grows slightly, and looks for the next one.
-Fish slowly shrink from starvation — if they get too small, they die.
-Up/down arrows adjust the fish population.
+On contact a fish consumes the meal, grows, and looks for the next one.
+Fish shrink from starvation — too small and they die.
+Up/down arrows adjust population.

 Schema¶